How to Choose the Best Vitamin D Supplement

 Active individuals have elevated nutritional needs compared to sedentary people.
 Intense training increases demand for nutrients that support muscle function and bone strength.

-Endurance athletes like runners focus on skeletal health to prevent stress fractures.
-Strength trainers benefit from optimal muscle performance during heavy workouts.
+Endurance athletes prioritize skeletal health to prevent stress fractures; strength trainers benefit from optimal muscle performance during heavy workouts.
+Proper intake supports recovery and overall performance — many active people need higher amounts than general guidelines suggest.

 Options for Vegetarians and Those with Dietary Restrictions